apocalyptech/pyinvedit/README.txt

    etc, via a separate tab.
 (May as well, since it's all in the same NBT file)

-6) Undo/Redo functionality (though we'll see if I've got the patience for that)

 Features I'm not going to implement:

 1) Only one inventory file will be editable at once (no multiple